ska-telescope/lmc-base-classes/docs/source/guide/component_managers.rst

-  * implementing monitoring of the component so that changes in component state trigger callbacks that report those changes up to the TANGO device;
+  * implementing monitoring of the component so that changes in component state trigger callbacks that report those changes up to the Tango device;

   * implementing commands such as ``off()``, ``on()``, etc., so that they actually tell the component to turn off, turn on, etc.

-.. note:: Component managers should be independent of TANGO.
-   It is highly recommended to implement your component manager, and thoroughly test it, *before* embedding it in a TANGO device.
+.. note:: It is highly recommended to implement your component manager, and thoroughly test it, *before* embedding it in a Tango device.